 - Issues and trends in international student affairs

-The HESA curriculum includes two practica.
+The HESA curriculum requires one practica and encourages students to consider taking a second practicum to fulfill one of the three required electives.
 Each practicum includes 135 hours of supervised fieldwork in a student affairs organizational setting.
 HESA faculty provides students with assistance locating practicum opportunities.
 The focus of practica is the integration of theory and practice.
 Practica can be completed at Salem State University or at another institution with permission of the program coordinator.
 Recent practicum placements include:

 - Bentley University